-In rare cases, untreated gonorrhoea can lead to septicaemia, which is when the body has difficulty supplying blood to vital organs including the heart, kidney and brain.
+In rare cases, untreated gonorrhoea can lead to septicaemia (septicaemia requires urgent medical attention), which is when the body has difficulty supplying blood to vital organs including the heart, kidney and brain.
 Without prompt treatment this can lead to multiple organ failure and even death.
 Symptoms include a fever, shivering, fast heartbeat and breathlessness.
 If your blood pressure drops to a dangerously low level, you can become unconscious.

 Pelvic Inflammatory Disease (PID)

 In around 10-20% of cases, gonorrhoea that has not been treated can lead to PID, which infects the reproductive organs including ovaries, womb and fallopian tubes.
 Not all women have symptoms but those that do experience pain in the stomach and pelvic area, pain during peeing, pain during sex and heavy periods.
 In severe cases, it can lead to ectopic pregnancy (when a baby grows outside of the womb) or infertility.
 PID can be treated easily with antibiotics so do seek advice if you are concerned.